 Many people want to do their part to help protect the environment.
 And one beneficial way to do that is by preserving as much water as you can at home.
-This not only allows you do to your part as a green citizen, but it also helps you cut down on your utility costs as you and your family use less water.
+This not only allows you do to your part as a green citizen, but it also helps you cut down on your utility expenses as you and your family use less water.

 There are many appliances on the market that are designed for low water consumption.
 You can find dishwashers and washing machines that now use nearly half as much water as older, standard machines.
 Dual flush toilets contribute to the list by allowing you to flush less water every time, without taking away from the overall performance of the toilet itself.

 Can Two Separate Flushes Really Make a Difference?